Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 How long does it take to receive the card?

 There are no set timetables for when you receive the card after you are approved, but generally expect 1 – 2 weeks for the card to arrive in the mail.
+You might be able to call and request that your card be expedited after you’re approved.

 What is the annual fee and will I have to pay it?